expyriment/expyriment-android-runtime/README.md

 ------------------------

 * Download PGS4A (version 0.94) from http://pygame.renpy.org/dl
-* Copy all files in this repository into a folder called 'expyriment_app', inside the PGS4A folder
+* Copy the folder 'expyriment_app' inside the PGS4A folder
-* Copy the (released!)
-Expyriment source code (the 'expyriment' folder) into the 'expyriment_app' folder
+* Copy the released Expyriment source code (i.e., the 'expyriment' folder) into the 'expyriment_app' folder
 * Run
     ./android.py configure expyriment_app
 * Run